Kim Kardashian Says Kanye West Gets Upset By Her Racy Photos

 "I go through waves.
 Sometimes I’m like, ‘OK, I’ll be more conservative on my Instagram,’ and then sometimes I really have to get something out if I’m feeling good about myself or if I’ve been working out really hard and then I’ll post something and he’ll get upset,” she says.
 "It’s a cycle."

-Despite Kanye’s recent controversies, the rapper seems to be enjoying his family life more these days.
+Despite Kanye’s recent controversies, the 41-year-old rapper seems to be enjoying his family life more these days.

 "I think he’s kind of joking, but all week he’s like, ‘You know what, I love just being a dad.
 It would be so fun to just give up being Kanye West and become Dad-Ye full time, like the manny,’” Kim says.
 "He really is the best dad.
 This weekend I really needed a break.
 I had some work to do.
 And so I was just like, ‘I need 12 hours of work time by myself.’
 And he planned a full day of Science Museum, spider exhibit, all this crazy stuff.”